openstreetmap/iD/CONTRIBUTING.md

 ### Restart with another PR after some while

 If you did not use your copy of iD for some while, other Pull Request gets merged and you don't have the latest version of iD.
-You can replace your master with whatever is in our master.
+You can replace your `develop` with whatever is in our `develop`.
 If you have not done so yet: Add the main repo as an "upstream" remote:

 `git remote add upstream git@github.com:openstreetmap/iD.git`

-Then change to the master branch and get everything from upstream (the main repository)
+Then change to the `develop` branch and get everything from upstream (the main repository)

-`git checkout master ; git fetch --all && git reset --hard upstream/master`
+`git checkout develop ; git fetch --all && git reset --hard upstream/develop`

 ## Submitting directly in the Browser